-In the early 1980’s, a breakthrough occurred in the understanding of diabetes.
-Researchers discovered antibodies in the blood of some people with diabetes which targeted the beta cells making insulin.
+In the early 1980s, a breakthrough occurred in the understanding of diabetes.
+Researchers discovered antibodies in the blood of some people with diabetes, targeting the beta cells making insulin.
 This discovery revealed that Type 1 diabetes, which was then called childhood diabetes, was actually an autoimmune disease where the body destroyed its own beta cells because they appeared to be foreign.
 The presence of these antibodies distinguished it from Type 2 or adult-onset diabetes.
 It is important to know the symptoms and causes of Type 1 Diabetes.

 4.1 Suspected Causes of Type 1